-When a website flagged as harmful, such as spam sites and sites with dubious text, links to your site, it creates an inbound link.
+When a website is flagged as harmful, such as spam sites and sites with dubious text links to your site, it creates an inbound link.
 Due to the fact Google found this link on this low-quality, flagged website, Google will begin digging into your website suspiciously.
 Make sure you are monitoring all the links direct out there by third-party sites by monitoring them for free using Google Search Console or use a third-party monitoring service.
-If you are unsure if an inbound link is spammy, you can utilize a third-party tool to check what is called the Spam Score such as Moz Link Explorer or SEMRush.
+If you are unsure if an inbound link is spammy, you can utilize a third-party tool to check what is called the Spam Score, such as Moz Link Explorer or SEMRush.

 14. Don’t Over-Use Anchor Text

 Over-using anchor text or not distributing it properly can any search engine optimization you’ve achieved by killing your rankings.
 The overuse of anchor text is one of the most common things Google penalizes for.
 It requires care and attention to avoid a penalty.
 Simply put, anchor text is the actual text you can click on to be directed to be taken to another page or website.
 Google wants all links to be natural and to direct people to the information they want.
-For example, if your anchor text for a link is actually trying to get people to sign up for your credit card, “get a payday loan Atlanta Buckhead,” is an example of an over-optimized anchor link.
+For example, if your anchor text for a link is actually trying to get people to sign up for your credit card, “get a payday loan Atlanta Buckhead” is an example of an over-optimized anchor link.

 15. Always Include Your Physical Address Throughout your Website

 Your physical location (assuming you have one) will help you avoid a penalty and be seen as non-legitimate because it shows you are is credible and trustworthy.
 This directly relates to how Google ranks sites and pages.
-Assuming you have all three, you’ll want to include your company’s NAP (name, address and phone number), throughout your site.
+Assuming you have all three, you’ll want to include your company’s NAP (name, address, and phone number) throughout your site.
 This will keep your site from being penalized by showing you are a site that can be trusted.

 How to See if Your Site Already Has a Penalty

 Google uses multiple algorithms as well as manually-conducted audits to detect issues or violations with websites and pages that call for a penalty to be issued.
-You or your webmaster should conduct frequent checks to see if you have already been penalties.
+You or your webmaster should conduct frequent checks to see if you have already been penalized.
 The process is exceptionally simple.
 First, log in to Google Search Console, a completely free tool, to check for manual penalties.
 Then, check your messages to see if you have a new penalty notice.
 The other place you can look is under the Manual Actions sub-link found on the lefthand bar.